citusdata/citus_docs/ref-arch/data-ingest.rst

 a valid integer. master_create_worker_shards takes three arguments, the distributed table, the number of shards to make, and the number of replicas each shard should consist of.

 - Replication factor is > 1, which means data is written to multiple places.
+You aren't affected by node failure

 - Does cloud have a different signature I should call out?